 Good Neighbors incorporated NonProfit charitable organization

 Good Neighbors has seven locations in Akron, Cuyahoga Falls, Ellet, Green and Tallmadge.
-During the 2016 year, our locations provided groceries to more than 21,000 families and clothing to 10,000 families.
-Approximately 1,400 families were helped with Christmas gifts and back to school supplies.
-Our volunteers gave more than 43,000 hours of their time to help serve those in need throughout our community.
+During the 2017 year, our locations provided groceries to more than 21,000 families and clothing to 9,000 families.
+In addition, many of these families were helped personal care items, dental care supplies, household items, cleaning supplies, books, blankets, diapers, layettes, school supplies and Christmas gifts.
+Our volunteers gave more than 41,000 hours of their time to help serve those in need throughout our community.

 Our Governing Council consists of Officers, Trustees, Unit Chairpersons and Committee Members, who attend quarterly meetings and the annual membership meeting.

 Good Neighbors is a true non-profit with only one part-time paid employee and over three-hundred volunteers who operate our seven locations.

 Families and individuals throughout the community are helped with clothing and emergency food, free of charge.
 Some of our units offer personal care items, dental care supplies, layettes, diapers, cleaning supplies, books, small household items, shoes, coats, blankets, back to school supplies and have Christmas giving programs.